-In order to promote the principle of working to reduce the costs and time involved in the correction process, and that the control is a partner for administrative transparency and support, a number of researchers have pointed out these facts, including, for example, the report issued by the Coalition for Integrity and Accountability on the Environment of Transparency, Integrity and Accountability in the Higher Education Sector in Gaza Strip, where the results and recommendations showed that there is a lack of legislation related to the promotion of the values of integrity and transparency in higher education institutions No. (11) for the year 1998, where the law lacked an executive regulation clarifying the responsibility of universities towards the ministry, Higher Education of the Palestinian National Authority institutions, which weakens the system of accountability at universities.
-The law limits the competence of the ministry to issuing regulations and decisions, which constitutes a lack of legislation regulating the work of institutions of higher education in the Palestinian National Authority.
-There are no codes for employees of Palestinian universities in Gaza Strip, although some universities include a set of standards and values to be observed while performing their duties (Aman, 2012).
-Harb (2011) recommended activating the role of senior leaders in the Palestinian universities to support the principle of transparency by opening the door for the participation of employees and encouraging entrepreneurship and innovation.
+In order to strengthen the principle of preventive control and anticipate errors before they occur and prevent them, and work to reduce the costs and time involved in the correction process, and that the oversight partner for administrative transparency and support, and has indicated a number of researchers to these points, including - for example - the report issued by the Coalition for Integrity And accountability in January 2012 on the environment of integrity, transparency and accountability in the Palestinian higher education sector in the Gaza Strip, where the results and recommendations revealed a lack of legislation related to the promotion of values of integrity and transparency in institutions of higher education No. 11 of 1998, The Law of the Regulation executive explains the responsibility of universities towards the ministry as well as the responsibility of the ministry towards higher education institutions of the Palestinian National Authority, which weakens the system of accountability at universities.
+The law limits the competence of the ministry to issuing regulations and decisions, which is a lack of legislation that regulates the work of institutions of higher education in the Palestinian National Authority.
+Furthermore, there are no codes for employees of Palestinian universities in Gaza Strip, although some universities include a set of standards and values to be observed while performing their duties and duties (Aman, 2012).